richdayandnight/data-science-notebook/fundamentals-of-data-engineering/part1-ch2-data-engineering-lifecycle.md

 ### Schema
 - Fixed Schema
 - Schemaless
-  - Schemaless doesn't mean the absence of scheme
+  - Schemaless doesn't mean the absence of schema
   - It means the application defines the schema as data is written (ex. document database such as MongoDB)

 > Challenge: Schema changes over time.
 Refer to Chapter 6 and 8 for data modeling on schemas and data modeling.